Canada Infrastructure Bank: Funding

-The Canadian Parliament has authorized appropriations of $CDN35 billion covering the eleven-year period that ends in FY 2027–2028.
+The Canadian Parliament has authorized appropriations of $CDN35 billion covering the 11-year period that ends in fiscal year 2027–2028.
 This includes $CDN15 billion for the fiscal framework.
-This financial support is not earmarked for projects directly, but to "mobilize private investment" for those projects that would otherwise have no private investment.
+This financial support is not earmarked for projects directly, but to "mobilize private investment" in projects that would otherwise have no private investment.
 This may be in the form of "financial instruments" or "loans, equity investments, and loan guarantees."

 User fees

-CIB projects are paid through user fees.
+CIB projects are paid for through user fees.
 In a September 2017 keynote address to the Canadian council for public-private partnerships, CIV chair Janice Fukakusa affirmed that infrastructure projects financed through the CIB would be outside the public balance sheet.
 She then stated that projects could generate revenues "in many different forms, including fees, tolls, fares, tariffs, and mechanisms based on appreciating land value".
 In a 2018 interview with B2B magazine IPE Real Assets, CIB CEO Pierre Lavallée clarified that "when it is operational, users will fund the bulk of the operations".

-Public-private partnerships
+Public–private partnerships

-Since its inception, the CIB has promoted Public-private partnerships for infrastructure procurement.
-In July 2022, six month after becoming chairperson of the CIB, Tamara Vrooman told the Toronto Region Board of Trade that she was a "big fan of public-private partnerships".
+Since its inception, the CIB has promoted public-private partnerships for infrastructure procurement.
+In July 2022, six months after becoming chairperson of the CIB, Tamara Vrooman told the Toronto Region Board of Trade that she was a "big fan of public-private partnerships".

 Public-private partnerships are generally more expensive than publicly financed projects.
-This is in part due to the use of private sector financing, which comes at a higher interest rate than public financing.
-The CIB subsidizes this higher borrowing cost, making CIB projects more profitable for the private partners, but more expensive for taxpayers and/or users.
-The Bank also charges local governments for their services.
+This is in part due to the use of private-sector financing, which comes at a higher interest rate than public financing.
+The CIB subsidizes this higher borrowing cost, making CIB projects more profitable for the private partners but more expensive for taxpayers and/or users.
+The bank also charges local governments for their services.

 Governance

 The bank's chair is a Governor in Council appointment made of the advice of the minister of infrastructure and communities.
 Tamara Vrooman was appointed chair on January 27, 2021.
-Ehren Cory is the bank's Chief Executive Officer and President, and Annie Ropar is the CIB's Chief Administrative Officer (CAO) and Chief Financial Officer (CFO).
+Ehren Cory is the bank's chief executive officer and president, and Annie Ropar is the CIB's chief administrative officer (CAO) and chief financial officer (CFO).

-Most of the board members are investors who had their career in major banks or pension funds.
+Most of the board members are investors who have had careers in major banks or pension funds.
 More than half of members have ties to the Liberal Party, including former Calgary mayor and past Liberal donor Dave Bronconnier.

-Political scientist Heather Whiteside predicted that the board of director's private sector majority will mostly be concerned about projects' profitability, and will disregard the government's other infrastructure priorities.
+Political scientist Heather Whiteside predicted that the board of director's private-sector majority would mostly be concerned with projects' profitability and would disregard the government's other infrastructure priorities.
 Indeed, in its 2022 report of the bank's operations, the House of Commons transport committee expressed concerns about the bank's decisions on which projects to fund.
-The report notes that many citizens believed that it did not align with the needs of their community.
+The report noted that many citizens believed that it did not align with the needs of their community.